 We recently read about Australian mum Samantha Maree Spencer, who took her almost two-year-old little boy to the Australian store Big W for some shopping.
-While there, she got her little boy to try on a jumper to see it it fit him.
+While there, she got her little boy to try on a jumper to see it fit him.

 But when they got home, her little boy Parker started scratching his face.
 Samantha reportedly thought he was just teething.
 However, after going to bed he woke up crying and screaming.
-His face was red and swollen and he had to be rushed to hospital.
+His face was red and swollen and he had to be rushed to the hospital.

 After examining little Parker, doctors explained to Samantha that they believed her little boy has a nasty reaction to the chemical residue in the jumper he tried on earlier that day.

 They told her it was the only likely explanation.
-Parker's rash only went down the next day in the morning, after he stayed the night at hospital.
+Parker’s rash only went down the next day in the morning, after he stayed the night at the hospital.

 The little boy has made a full recovery, luckily.
 And his mummy says the whole episode was an important lesson to her to always wash new clothes.